JordanMicahBennett/MASKED-UNSAVED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP/README.md

 PART II)

-However, pyfacy used in Part I (2) does not do masked face computing well out of the box, unlike the project I had configured in (1).
+However, pyfacy used in Part I (2) does not do masked face computing out of the box, unlike the project I had configured in (1).

 For example, for the dataset of clustering 2 input identities in this project directory (13 images total), pyfacy fails to produce a resulting output folder of grouped identities.